dadoomer/markdown-slides/README.md

 Reveal.js' theme and options using CommonMark-compliant comments.

 Everything but slide-break comments and option comments is passed to Reveal.js verbatim.
 Check out their documentation, especially the [markdown section](https://revealjs.com/markdown/).

+# Features

+Some of Reveal.js's features are:

+- LaTeX syntax.
+- Automatic animations.
+- Background videos and images.

+Everything is bundled in this repository so web browsers do not need internet connection to display the presentations.

+# Why:

+ - Markdown is simple and portable.
+You can write markdown in a cellphone or in a remote server.
+ - You want to write equations in LaTeX.
+ - PDFs have no support for videos, but HTML does.
+ - PowerPoint and LibreOffice are not available in all computers, but virtually every computer has a web browser.